pheebcodes/personal-site/content/blog/posts/2024-08-29-xoxofest-and-a-reintroduction.md

-swapped the first and second paragraphs of my home page. what was "i'm a software engineer and _for fun_ i make games and _play around with_ hobby electronics" is now "i'm a game designer and electronics maker, and as a day job, i'm a software engineer." these aren't my hobbies; they're my art.
+swapped the first and second paragraphs of my home page. what was "i'm a software engineer and _for fun_ i make games and _play around with_ hobby electronics" is now "i'm a game designer and electronics maker, and as a day job, i'm a software engineer." these aren't my hobbies; they're my art. they're what being me joy. i'm still a software engineer i guess (...for now), but i don't find joy in cranking out new features in the VC startup machine, so i don't have to identify with it. it's a very small change, but those kinds of shifts are what make things happen for me, so i do it anyways.

 i also deleted a boring-ass blog post about some typescript bullshit that i slogged through writing a few months ago but wrote nonetheless because i needed